nguyennguyen0110/demo-route-optimization/README.md

     3. In real project:
         - Check DB for optimized route (within 28 days) and return if already had it.
         - Else call GG Route API for distance, duration between locations to make matrices.
-Optimize the route using OR Tolls.
+Optimize the route using OR Tools.
         - Save optimized route, distances, durations to DB for future use.
     4. In this demo:
         - Input the distances and durations matrices and use OR Tools to optimize